North–South Line (Singapore): Subsequent developments

 The NSL platforms of the Bishan station underwent major alterations to increase the passenger capacity of the station from 1,250 to 2,020.
 A new air-conditioned platform to serve southbound trains then to Marina Bay was constructed and opened for service on 27 July 2008, connected to Junction 8 via Exit E. The station was expanded to handle increased passenger traffic when the CCL station opens.
 As the original platform, now serving northbound trains to Jurong East, remained in service, upgrading works for the platform (Platform A) was hindered and took about a year to complete.
 While the re-tiling of the platform was done during the day, the Platform Screen Doors (PSDs) were installed in sections through the night.
 An air-conditioning system was also installed as part of the upgrade.
 Upgrading works for the platform were fully completed on 23 May 2009.

 Under the Land Transport Master Plan 2008, the Jurong East Modification Project entailed the construction of a new platform and the addition of a fourth track to Jurong East station to reduce waiting times and crowding at the station during peak hours.
 The modification project was completed on 27 May 2011.
 The track and platform was initially opened during morning peak hours only, but since December 2011, they also operate during the evening peak hours.

 In the 2008 Land Transport Master Plan, the 1 km North–South Line extension was announced as one of the upcoming projects rolled out by the Land Transport Authority to expand Singapore's rail network.
-The one kilometre extension from Marina Bay to Marina South Pier station was opened on 23 November 2014.
+The one-kilometre extension from Marina Bay to Marina South Pier station was opened on 23 November 2014.
 This extension serves the Marina South Pier, the Marina Bay Cruise Centre Singapore, and future developments in the Marina Bay Downtown area.

 On 17 January 2013, the Land Transport Authority (LTA) announced that a feasibility study was conducted to construct Canberra MRT station.
 The feasibility study was completed in 2014 and LTA announced Canberra as a new station.
 Construction of Canberra station commenced on 26 March 2016.
 The station, which is an infill station with side platforms, was built along an operational section of the line between Sembawang and Yishun.
 The station cost S$90 million to build, and is meant to serve upcoming developments at the vicinity.
 Canberra station opened on 2 November 2019.

+In 2025, the LTA announced that 40 stations on the North–South and East–West lines will gain public artworks, as part of expansion of the Art in Transit programme.